CBD Use for Arthritis

 Some studies suggest that CBD provides multi-purpose benefits as a result of the natural existing therapeutic properties in this cannabinoid, in addition to how CBD an influence the body’s endocannabinoid system.
 Some benefits include anti-inflammatory promoting effects, pain relief properties, sleep aid properties, joint health properties, and antidepressant properties.
 These natural properties of CBD fit squarely with the benefits sought by arthritis patients.

 You may be wondering, if CBD works, why didn’t it help every arthritis patient that responded to the above survey?
 That’s a fair question.
 The answer is not black and white.
 There are variables that can result in different experiences.

 A quality CBD topical cream should provide some form of relief to the target area applied.
 Depending on the cause or type of pain not all topical creams, including those formulated with CBD, may work.
 For example, nerve pain caused by a herniated disk in the cervical spine (i.e., the neck) is rather deep and will likely require more more than just a topical relief cream.

-A quality CBD oil tincture (a liquid form of CBD) can vary in results due to various individual factors such as a person’s gender, weight, age and health status, amongst others.
-Also, factors such as the amount used, the frequency of use, the type of hemp extract formulation in the CBD product (i.e., a CBD isolate versus a CBD Full spectrum), and the length of use can also play a significant role in a person’s experience.
+A quality CBD oil tincture (a liquid form of CBD) is popular but the effectiveness can vary due to various individual factors such as a person’s gender, weight, age and health status.
+Also, factors such as the amount used, the frequency of use, the type of hemp extract formulation in the CBD product (i.e., a CBD isolate versus a CBD Full spectrum), and the length of use can play a significant role in a person’s experience.

 The Arthritis Foundation recommends starting with a few milligrams of CBD oil sublingually (i.e., under the tongue) twice a day, and